LucIJspeert/star_shadow/README.md

 Newer versions are expected to work, and it is considered a bug if this is not the case.

+Before first use, it is recommended to run one very short time-series (for example sim_000_lc.dat included in <data>).
+This will make sure that the just-in-time compiler can do its magic and make everything run as fast as it can.

 ### Example use